epsy/clize/docs/basics.rst

     def echo(word, *, prefix='', suffix=''):
         """Echoes text back

-        word: One word or quoted string to echo back
+        :param word: One word or quoted string to echo back

-        prefix: Prepend this to each line in word
+        :param prefix: Prepend this to each line in word

-        suffix: Append this to each line in word
+        :param suffix: Append this to each line in word
         """
         if prefix or suffix:
             return '\n'.join(prefix + line + suffix